7 Best Sneakers For Shin Splints in 2025

 What makes it the best?

-The New Balance 1000 is our #1 pick for all-day use when dealing with shin splints and here's why: it features remarkable cushioning, at 13.2 oz or 373g it does not weigh us down after hours of walking in it, its platform is wide and super stable, and it's as breathable as it gets!
-No sweaty feet, not even in hot weather!
+The New Balance 1000 is our #1 pick for shock absorption among shin splint sneakers tested in the lab, and here's why: it features remarkable cushioning, at 13.2 oz (373g), it does not weigh us down after hours of walking in it, and its platform is wide and super stable.

 While the outsole is durable, the toebox and the heel padding area (that you may rub with your protruding heel bone or damage prematurely if not using a shoe horn) are not.
 If the overall durability is your priority, we recommend looking for a different pair.